Suarez, Bauer lead Reds over Diamondbacks

 Eugenio Suarez hit two solo home runs, including a 456-foot blast, and Trevor Bauer pitched eight strong innings to help the Cincinnati Reds to a 3-1 victory over the Arizona Diamondbacks on Sunday in Phoenix.

-Suarez moved into a tie for the major league lead with 47 homers, the same as New York Mets rookie Pete Alonso, who played later Sunday.
+Suarez moved into a tie for the major league lead with 47 homers, the same as New York Mets rookie Pete Alonso.
 Suarez has three multi-homer games this season, two against the Diamondbacks in the past eight days.
 He has five homers against Arizona this season.

 Bauer (11-12) struck out nine while giving up four hits and one run.